Cheadle Hulme railway station

-Cheadle Hulme railway station is a station in Cheadle Hulme, Greater Manchester, England.
-It is operated by Northern Trains.
+Cheadle Hulme railway station serves the suburb of Cheadle Hulme, in Greater Manchester, England.
+It is managed by Northern Trains, which also operates all services that stop here.

 Cheadle Hulme's first railway station opened in 1842, when the Manchester and Birmingham Railway to Crewe was completed.
 With the extension of the line to Macclesfield, and later Stoke-on-Trent, a new station opened in 1845 which has served the area since.